Close

 The “Proportionate Responsibility” Rule in Texas

 As mentioned, Texas is a modified comparative negligence state but refers to the rule as “proportionate responsibility.”
 According to Tex.
 Civ.
 Prac. & Rem.
 Code § 33.001, car accident victims can still recover compensation for their damages even if they are partially at fault.
-Still, their compensation will be reduced proportionately to the percentage of they were responsible for the accident.
+Still, their compensation will be reduced proportionately to the percentage responsibility for the accident.
 A simple example might help illustrate this.
 Assume a plaintiff in a car accident lawsuit is awarded $100,000 in damages for their injuries but found 20% at fault for causing the accident.
 In this case, the plaintiff would still recover $80,000 in damages, minus the 20% of their own damages that they are responsible for.

 The most important aspect of this rule is the cutoff point for recovering compensation.
 Under Texas’s proportionate responsibility rule, car accident victims will be barred from recovering compensation if they are found 50% or more for causing the accident they were injured in.
 In some cases, it might be clear that the plaintiff is mostly at fault.
 However, the issue of liability is much less clear in many cases, and who bears the majority of responsibility can be argued.